moliver28/research-handbook/content/handbook/entity/oxeye-israel.md

 ---
-title: Oxeye Security Ltd (Israel) information & benefits
+title: GitLab Israel Ltd. information & benefits
-description: Oxeye Security Ltd (Israel) benefits and information specific to Israel-based team members
+description: GitLab Israel Ltd. benefits and information specific to Israel-based team members
 controlled_document: true
 ---

-This Handbook page is for team members employed by Oxeye Security Ltd (Israel) and includes (we hope!), all the information you might want or need.
+This Handbook page is for team members employed by GitLab Israel Ltd. and includes (we hope!), all the information you might want or need.
 If there's anything we don't have here, that you think should be included, please feel free to make a suggestion.

 ### Scope

-These standards apply to all GitLab team members hired through Oxeye Ltd.
+These standards apply to all GitLab team members hired through GitLab Israel Ltd..

 ### Roles & Responsibilities: